What Most People Get Wrong About eTMF Auto Classification

 Field level mapping logic, alignment with metadata structures, and the ability to support complex filing rules determine whether automation reduces workload or introduces a new layer of exception handling.

-4. Exception handling is not a weakness.
-It is the design principle.
+Exception handling is a vital design principle

 The real challenge is deciding where the human should intervene.

 AI models can assess documents at a level of detail far beyond manual review.
 They detect subtle metadata inconsistencies and relational mismatches.
-The question is which signals genuinely require escalation, and which can be resolved automatically.
+The critical questions are which signals genuinely require escalation, and which can be resolved automatically.
+Set thresholds too low and you create noise, shifting workload from filing to reviewing AI output.
+Set them too high and you introduce risk by allowing critical metadata errors to pass through.

 Adding new classification types should not require redesigning the framework.
 But scaling is not simply about expanding artifact coverage.